What is the lifespan of video tapes like VHS, Hi8 and Mini DV?

 How Long Do Video Tapes Last Before They Degrade?

-On average, VHS tapes last between 10 to 30 years.
-Over time, the magnetic tape inside the cassette, which stores the video and audio signals, begins to degrade due to factors like exposure to heat, humidity, and repeated use.
 This degradation leads to a loss of image and sound quality, often resulting in grainy video, distorted audio, or even complete loss of footage.
 That being said, Scan5 often transfers old VHS tapes and can usually produce acceptable results.

 Proper storage is key to prolonging the life of video tapes.
 Keeping them in a cool, dry place and away from direct sunlight can help prevent damage.
 Additionally, storing tapes upright in a vertical position, similar to how books are kept on a shelf, can reduce the risk of physical wear.